klee/klee/README-CMake.md

 * `MAKE_BINARY` (STRING) - Path to `make` binary used to build KLEE's runtime.

+* `metaSMT_DIR` (STRING) - Provides a hint to CMake, where the metaSMT constraint solver can be found.
+This should be an absolute path to a directory containing the file `metaSMTConfig.cmake`.

+* `STP_DIR` (STRING) - Provides a hint to CMake, where the STP constraint solver can be found.
+This should be an absolute path to a directory containing the file `STPConfig.cmake`.
+This file is installed by STP but also exists in its build directory.
+This allows KLEE to link against STP in a build directory or an installed copy.

 * `USE_CMAKE_FIND_PACKAGE_LLVM` (BOOLEAN) - Use `find_package(LLVM CONFIG)`
    to find LLVM.